johnlhon21/shiftcare/README.md

 ---

-## Limitations & Improvements
+## Known Limitations & Improvements

 * Datasets are loaded every time the command is run
-* Define a driver in the loader to support different sources of datasets, not just from a JSON file. (ex. third-party api, database)
+* Loads full JSON file into memory.
+* Caching of Datasets as an improvement.

 ---